Composed by Kurt Weill (music). Arranged by Ray Conniff.

 The next road engagement for the full band seems to have been a week at the Golden Gate Theater in San Francisco starting on April 25, followed by a week at the Orpheum Theater on Oakland.
 Then rather suddenly, work dropped off.
 Beginning on May 11, Shaw and his band played before audiences only on weekends at the Casino Gardens Ballroom on the Santa Monica pier.
 This lasted for six weeks.(3) During June, July and August, Shaw continued rehearsing the band and concentrated on producing what he was contracted to Victor Records to produce: recordings.
 In June there were seven separate recording sessions; in July thirteen; in August one.
 But in many of those sessions, only one or two acceptable takes resulted.
 This is quite odd, especially when we remember that Artie Shaw had always been a very productive bandleader when recording, often producing four or as many as six acceptable masters in a regular three-hour recording session.
 Shaw’s relationship with Victor stopped permanently after the August 2 Gramercy Five session, which produced three masters and one acceptable alternate take.
 It was a weird and sad ending to what had been a very successful association.
 (4)

-The music: Ray Conniff left Artie Shaw’s band probably in March of 1945 to enter the U.S. Army.
-While in the Army, he was assigned to work with the Armed Forces Radio Service, where he served under Meredith Willson and Walter Schumann.(5) When he was discharged in February of 1946, he went to work for Harry James.
+The music: Ray Conniff left Artie Shaw’s band in mid-February of 1945 to enter the U.S. Army.
+(4A) While in the Army, he was assigned to work with the Armed Forces Radio Service, where he served under Meredith Willson and Walter Schumann.(5) When he was discharged in February of 1946, he went to work for Harry James.
 In addition to being an invaluable source of many jazz originals, Conniff had functioned as Shaw’s lead and jazz trombonist.
 Conniff’s role as arranger was filled by to some extent by George Siravo.
 His role as trombonist was filled by the nineteen year-old Ollie Wilson, who quickly proved to be a distinctive jazz soloist and section leader.